How to make chicken stock: your complete guide to making an easy, rich, and delicious chicken stock at home.

 Using Homemade Chicken Stock

 Chicken Stock can be used in any recipe that calls for chicken broth or stock.
-When using recipes that call for broth, you might want to use a combination of stock and water, as the stock will be very rich and add a lot of flavor, which can sometimes overpower clear soups.
+When using homemade chicken stock in recipes that call for broth, use half chicken stock and half water (if a recipe calls for 8 cups of chicken broth, use 4 cups stock and 4 cups water).
+You want to dilute the stock because it’s very rich and adds a ton of flavor, which can sometimes overpower clear soups.

 The one thing to remember when making things with homemade stock is ALWAYS ADD SALT.
 Store-bought stocks and broths are usually quite salty, so don’t be alarmed if you find yourself adding a lot of salt to compensate.